plus-IT/api-demo/README.md

 <so-seminarlist cmsurl="https://testcms.simplyorg.de/" backendurl="https://test.simplyorg.de/"></so-seminarlist>
 ```

-Currently it is pointing to our test cms system.
+Currently it is pointing to our test system.
 Following attributest in so-seminarlist web component needs to be changed to respective simplyOrg Instance
 - cmsurl
 - backendurl